 In angle mode, the DMU outputs the stabilized pitch and roll angle analog voltages on pins 12 and 13.
-The analog pitch and roll outputs are created by the DMU internal D/A. The voltage output will be in the range $\pm 4.096$ V with 12-bit resolution.
-The output is scaled so that full scale is $180^{\circ}$ for roll (90 for VG600CA) and 90 for the pitch.
+The analog pitch and roll outputs are created by the DMU internal D/A. The voltage output will be in the range ± 4.096 V with 12-bit resolution.
+The output is scaled so that full scale is 180° for roll (90^{0} for VG700CA) and 90^{0} for the pitch.
 To convert the voltage to an actual angle, use the following conversion:

-angle =

-$$FA V{out}(V) / 4.096 V$$
+$$angle = FA V{out}(V) / 4.096 V,$$

-,

-where angle is the actual pitch or roll angle in degrees, FA is the full-scale angle and $\mathbf{V}{out}$ is the analog pitch or roll voltage measured.
-FA is $180^{0}$ for roll (90° for VG600CA); FA is $90^{0}$ for the pitch.
+where angle is the actual pitch or roll angle in degrees, FA is the full-scale angle and V{out} is the analog pitch or roll voltage measured.
+FA is 90^0 for roll and pitch.

-3.10 Adaptive-T Algorithm (Optional for VG300 Series, must be installed at Crossbow factory)
+3.10 Adaptive-T Algorithm (for VG700 Series, installed at Crossbow factory)

 There is no one optimal erection rate for all environments.
 A high erection rate is better when you are closer to a static situation, and a low erection rate is better when you are in a dynamic situation.
 Crossbow has developed an algorithm to automatically switch the erection rate (the T parameter) based on the dynamics measured by the DMU.
-This algorithm is referred to as adaptive-T and must be implemented at the factory.
+This algorithm is referred to as adaptive-T and is implemented as default at the factory.
 An overview of the algorithm is presented below; note that the user still has a certain amount of control over the adaptive-T function.

-When the unit is powered up and initialized, and the adaptive-T-Setting feature has been chosen, the unit will default to adaptively tune the T-Setting between a maximum T-Setting of 70, and a minimum T-Setting of 20.
-The user has the ability to change the effect of the adaptive-T function through the T-Setting command as before, but the new feature is implemented as follows:
+When the unit is powered up and initialized, and the adaptive-T-Setting feature has been chosen, the unit will default to adaptively tune the T-Setting between a maximum T-Setting of 20, and a minimum T-Setting of 1.
+The user has the ability to change the effect of the adaptive T function through the T-Setting command as follows:

-If the user sets the T-Setting anywhere between 0 and 70, then the adaptive-T algorithm will tune the T-Setting between the T-Setting chosen and a T-Setting of 70, by scaling the setting based on sensed accelerations.
-For instance during large accelerations (high-G maneuvers) the T-setting will be set to the T-Setting chosen, and during low accelerations the T-setting will be set to 70.
-In this way the T-Setting chosen controls the minimum Tsetting that the algorithm will use up to the value 70.
-A T-Setting of 0 may be perfectly appropriate, but care must be taken if it is known that a high-G maneuver will be maintained for a very long period.
-If the T-setting is too low, and the maneuver is a very long one, then the angle output may drift during the maneuver.
+The user selected T-Setting sets the upper end of the adaptive T algorithm, which then tunes the T-Setting between a T-Setting of 1 and the chosen T-Setting by scaling the setting based on sensed accelerations and the yaw gyro measure of the turn rate.
+For instance, during large accelerations (high-G maneuvers) or fast turns, the T-setting will be set to a value of 1, and during low accelerations and straight motion the T-Setting will be set to the value chosen by the user.
+In this way the T-Setting chosen controls the maximum T-Setting that the algorithm will use.
+While the adaptive-T algorithm offers a hands-off approach to the T-Setting problem, some control over the algorithm is still allowed.
+The user should still evaluate the performance of the algorithm in each application to achieve the best results.